-- Launch a retrofit programme for low-cost housing units - Renewable and Gas Energy Business Incubator. - RE, gas and EE Skills Development Centre - centralised SED and ED project implementation office, knowledge sharing, and databank
+- Launch a retrofit programme for low-cost housing units - Renewable and Gas Energy Business Incubator. - RE, gas and EE Skills Development Centre - A centralised SED and ED project implementation office, knowledge sharing, and databank - Supply chain centres in each REDZ Springbok, Kimberley and Upington.

+Manufacturing and Trade

+- Upington Cargo Hub

+- Special Economic Zones

+- ZF Mgcawu SEZ (Upington Aeroport SEZ)

+Employment and Skills Development

+- Skills Audit

-Supply chain centres in each REDZ -Springbok, Kimberley and Upington.
-Manufacturing and Trade Upington Cargo Hub Special Economic Zones ZF Mgcawu SEZ (Upington Aeroport SEZ) Employment and Skills Development Skills Audit On-the-job training programmes Improved access to bursaries Skills based education Access to information concerning vacancies.
-Northern Cape High growth region (ZFM, FB, JTG) Nearly 70% of the Northern population, 70% of the Northern Cape GDP and 70% of the number of people employed in the Northern Cape occupying 40% of the Northern Cape landmass.
+- On-the-job training programmes

+- Improved access to bursaries

+- Skills based education

+- Access to information concerning vacancies.

+Northern Cape High growth region (ZFM, FB, JTG)

+Nearly 70% of the Northern population, 70% of the Northern Cape GDP and 70% of the number of people employed in the Northern Cape occupying 40% of the Northern Cape landmass.

 The challenge thus become how do we as the Northern Cape and Government a whole address development in the 60% of the landmass and the 30% of the population residing outside this Northern Cape specific high GDP performance and population density node.

-PSDF The long-term development of Northern Cape Province PROVINCIAL needs to consolidate development in future growth SPATIAL regions and corridors network supported by a system of DEVELOPMENT Urban Regions and Regional Growth Centres that FRAMEWORK includes: (PSDF) THE The Urban Region of Kimberley; FOR The Regional Growth Centres of: NORTHERN CAPE Upington; PROVINCE Danielskuil; and SEPTEMBER 2018 The following development zones are provided: A. The Gamagara Mining Corridor -B. The Vaal-Orange Agricultural Zone -Hartswater C. Agricultural Corridor Zone 2 E. Rural Regeneration Zone -F. Tourism Corridor
+The long-term development of Northern Cape Province needs to consolidate development in future growth regions and corridors network supported by a system of Urban Regions and Regional Growth Centres that includes:

+- o The Urban Region of Kimberley;

+- o The Regional Growth Centres of:

+- Upington;

+- Danielskuil; and

+The following development zones are provided:

+- A. The Gamagara Mining Corridor -

+- B. The Vaal-Orange Agricultural Zone -Hartswater

+- C. Agricultural Corridor Zone 2

+- E. Rural Regeneration Zone -

+- F. Tourism Corridor

+PROVINCIAL

+SPATIAL

+DEVELOPMENT

+FRAMEWORK

+(PSDF)

+FOR THE

+NORTHERN CAPE

+PROVINCE SEPTEMBER 2018